zotonic/zotonic/doc/ref/modules/mod_acl_user_groups.rst

 -------------

 Above you’ve seen how you can add rules through the web interface.
-Using :ref:`module versioning <guide-modules-versioning>`, you can also writes rules in your code.
-These rules are callde ‘managed rules’ because they are defined in the code of modules, including your own
+Using :ref:`module versioning <guide-modules-versioning>`, you can also write rules in your code.
+These rules are called ‘managed rules’ because they are defined in the code of modules, including your own
 :ref:`site module <guide-site-anatomy>`.